SujitJustineBarwa/Robot-Motion-Planning-with-Potential-Field-Approach/README.md

-d* : this Parameter is responsible for distance from goal at which the conic potential changes to quadratic potential.
+d* : this Parameter is responsible for distance from goal at which the conic potential changes to quadratic potential.The size of the arrow increased as d_star increases.
+This is because the gradient of conic and quadratic potential are now close.The Path is plotted in blue dots.
 <p align="center">
   <img src="https://raw.githubusercontent.com/SujitJustineBarwa/Robot-Motion-Planning-with-Potential-Field-Approach/main/Images/img5.PNG" />
 </p>

-The size of the arrow increased as d_star increases.
-This is because the gradient of conic and quadratic potential are now close.

 Q* ∶ This parameter can be also called the sphere of influence for the obstacles.The Gradient near the obstacle weakens as Q_star Increases.